 Below we answer many of the questions we receive on the topic.
 They will likely resolve many of your own questions.

 If you are looking for assistance in your specific case, contact us.
-Our lawyers will assist you in a free and 100% confidential consultation that does not commit you to anything.
+Our lawyers will assist you in a personalized consultation that does not commit you to anything.

 I was convicted of a crime but I cleared my criminal record.
 Should I indicate this on my application or inform the USCIS officer?